The temperatures on Mount Kilimanjaro range from hot to bitter cold.

 Kilimanjaro’s Five Ecological Zones

-Below are Mount Kilimanjaro’s zones from the lowest to the highest altitude along with the average annual precipitation, zone characteristics, and links/feeds to the current weather in each particular zone.
+Below are Mount Kilimanjaro’s zones from the lowest to the highest altitude along with the average annual precipitation and zone characteristics.

 Altitude: 2,600 to 6,000 ft (800 to 1,800 m)